 First, you must determine how much they’ll make and how you’ll pay them.
 Then, you have to determine whether your staff are W-2 employees or 1099 contractors to figure out whether or not you are responsible for withholding their taxes.
 Finally, you must run payroll correctly (and on a regular schedule) to make sure everyone is happy on payday.

 The process seems complicated.
-Fortunately, there are tools like Hourly that take the stress of payroll off your plate by automating it.
+Fortunately, there are payroll services like Hourly that take the stress of payroll off your plate by automating it.
+They can help with your payroll recordkeeping, since everything is stored in the app, as well as your tax returns, which they'll file automatically for you.
+Hourly also offers time tracking and workers' compensation insurance, so you can keep everything streamlined.
 Learn how you can free yourself from payroll with Hourly.